Optimization of Wireless Sensor Nodes for Condition Monitoring

 - Communication costs at a glance: Simplified RF energy model per bit/packet

-- Cycles with real data: The core of the WSNE is the combination of different operating cycles (e.g., measurement, transmission, and sleep phases) with real-world data.
+- Cycles with real data: The WSN*Explorer is the combination of different operating cycles (e.g., measurement, transmission, and sleep phases) with real-world data.
 Currently, historical solar irradiance data is automatically downloaded from the Internet and integrated into the energy model.

 Uptime optimization — We provide metrics that allow you to evaluate how stable the system runs over days, weeks, and seasons—including worst-case weather and peak load options.